khulnasoft-lab/design.khulnasoft.com/pages/components/template.md

 ## Design specifications

 <!--
-  DESIGN SPECIFICATIONS, add a link here to the component in the Pajamas UI Kit (in most cases this will be a link to the component’s “Variants” frame).
+  DESIGN SPECIFICATIONS, add a link here to the component in the Pajamas UI Kit.
+In most cases this will be a link the component’s “Variants” frame.
+You can find this link by clicking on the “Variants” frame and then copying the link from the “Share” option.
   *** Follow the “Figma component” issue template in Pajamas to create the component.
 -->